-Newman's claim is plainly based on nothing but contractual duties, as that portion of his Complaint makes no mention of any alleged breach that is not directly tied to the contract between him and Defendants.
-(Compl. at ¶¶ 98-101).
+Newman's claim is plainly based on nothing but contractual duties, and the fiduciary duty cause of action in his Amended Complaint makes no mention of any alleged breach that is not directly tied to the contract between him and Defendants.
+(Am.
+Compl. at ¶¶ 98-101).
 When a plaintiff makes "no allegations of breach of fiduciary duty or duty of loyalty that transcend or exist outside of' the parties' contractual agreements," as is the case here, the gist of the action doctrine bars a breach of fiduciary duty claim.
 Certainteed Ceilings Corp. v.
 Aiken, No. 14-3925, 2015 U.S. Dist.
 LEXIS 10881, at 9 (E.D.
 Pa.
 Jan.
-29, 2015).
+29, 2015); Seifert v.
+Prudential Ins.
+Co., No. 13-7637, 2014 U.S. Dist.
+LEXIS 83168, at 20 (E.D.
+Pa.
+June 18, 2014) ("in an employment context, an employer-employee relationship does not in and of itself give rise to a fiduciary relationship.
+While in certain situations employees may owe fiduciary duties to their employers, the converse is not necessarily true.").

 Newman's claim makes no mention of any duty beyond those purportedly contained in the contract between him and Defendants, and for that reason, his claim is barred and should be dismissed.